CDCgov/prime-reportstream/prime-router/docs/proposals/secrets-management.md

 #### Tier 2: Client Secrets / Hub Connection Secrets

-The second tier of secrets are that scale with the number of connections the Hub makes: SFTP passwords, FIHR tokens, HL7 tokens, etc. These are secrets that are not essential to the application starting up, but they are essential for data to arrive successfully at health departments, etc.
+The second tier of secrets are secrets that scale with the number of connections the Hub makes: SFTP passwords, FIHR tokens, HL7 tokens, etc. These are secrets that are not essential to the application starting up, but they are essential for data to arrive successfully at health departments, etc.

 Since these secrets are going to continue to grow as we make more an more connections to the Hub, these secrets should not be stored in environment variables.
 Instead, the data hub application code itself should fetch any secrets needed to make a connection on demand when needed.
 We should build a connections secret service that is storage-agnostic and follow an inheritance strategy for the connection class, so multiple different connection types can be stored.
-This will allow us to separate the concerns and leverage different secrets storage strategies and security requirements evolve.
+This will allow us to separate the concerns and leverage different secrets storage strategies as security requirements evolve.

 To enable storage-agnostic secrets access, we should build a base service that can be extended depending on the storage mechanism.
 Method signatures for this class may look like the following: